 Apply Top Dressing

 Applying a thin layer of compost or soil to your lawn will improve the growth of the grass and increase the nutrient level in the soil.
-It will smooth out your lawn and reduce the requirement for fertilizer.
-The top dressing should consist of a mixture of peat, sand and loam.
-Then rake it into your lawn.
+It will also smooth out your lawn and reduce the requirement for fertilizer.
+The top dressing should consist of a mixture of peat, sand, and loam.
+After applying, rake it into your lawn.

 Prune and Trim Back Bushes and Perennials